mist64/cbmbus_doc/2 Bus Arbitration.md

 | `0x48`  | `TALK` 8    |
 | `0x62`  | `SECOND` 2  |

 Device 8 now starts sending bytes, and devices 4 and 5 will receive them.
-The layer 2 protocol makes sure that the listeners will adapt to the talker's speed and wait patiently when it stalls (e.g. the disk drive has to read a new sector), and the talker will adapt to the speed of the slowest listener and wait patiently when one of them stalls (e.g. when the printer has to feed the paper).
+The layer 2 protocol makes sure that the listeners will adapt to the talker's speed and wait patiently when it stalls (e.g. the disk drive has to read a new sector), and the talker will adapt to the speed of the slowest listener and wait patiently when any of them stalls (e.g. when the printer has to feed the paper).

 The controller can interrupt the transmission at any time by sending new commands.
+In can, for example, read from a different channel of the disk drive, and then resume the print job by sending the above command sequence again.

-If it wants to know when the transmission is finished though, it will have to be a listener as well and detect the end of the stream (`EOI`).
+If the controller wants to know when the transmission is finished, it will have to be a listener as well and detect the end of the stream (`EOI`).

 ## Named Channels (OPEN/CLOSE)

 When Commodore chose IEEE-488 as the protocol stack for the PET, they felt that a numeric secondary address from 0 to 31 was not expressive enough for the different context of e.g. a disk drive, so they added **named channels**.

-The controller can associate (and dissociate) a secondary address with a name.
-A name is a byte stream of arbitrary length, usually the PETSCII encoding is implied.
-For named channels, secondary addresses must be in the range of 0-15.
+The controller can associate a secondary address with a name, and later dissociate it again.
+A name is a byte stream of arbitrary length (including zero bytes) and usually the PETSCII encoding is implied.
+Only secondary addresses in the range of 0-15 can be associated with a name, 16-31 cannot.

 | command       | description   | effect                        |
 |---------------|---------------|-------------------------------|